web-platform-tests/rfcs/rfcs/polyfill_testing.md

 ## Conclusion

-Rewriting the responses from the wpt server is a solution that is available now, supports all existing tests, and supports testing both via wpt run and by visiting the served pages from an external browser.
+Rewriting the responses from the wpt server is a solution that is available now, supports html and xhtml tests, and supports testing both via wpt run and by visiting the served pages from an external browser.
 While there are observability concerns they can largely be mitigated by removing the artifacts added to the page in the injected script.
 Since injecting a polyfill is not the